mee-i/whatsapp-bot/README.md

 - [x] Implement SQL Auth
 - [x] Create a install script
 - [ ] Add more features up to 100++
+- [ ] Create a new setup script
+- [ ] Create auto download yt-dlp bin

 ## Installation